 - Time of the server request,

-will be transmitted to and stored by Google on servers in the United States under the terms of the data sharing agreement that we have entered into with Google.
-The information is used to evaluate the use of the website, to compile reports on website activity and to provide other services associated with the use of the website and the internet for the purposes of market research and demand-oriented design of these internet pages.
+will be transmitted to and stored by Google on servers in the United States under the terms of the data-sharing agreement that we have entered into with Google.
+The information is used to evaluate the use of the website, to compile reports on website activity, and to provide other services associated with the use of the website and the internet for the purposes of market research and demand-oriented design of these internet pages.
 This information may also be transferred to third parties if this is required by law or if third parties process this data on our behalf.
 Under no circumstances will your IP address be merged with other Google data.
-The IP addresses are anonymised so that an allocation is not possible (IP masking).
+The IP addresses are anonymized so that an allocation is not possible (IP masking).
 Sessions and campaigns are terminated after a certain period of time.
-By default, sessions are terminated after 30 minutes without activity and campaigns after six months.
+By default, sessions are terminated after 30 minutes without activity, and campaigns after six months.
 The time limit for campaigns can be a maximum of two years.

 You can also prevent the collection of data generated by the cookie and related to your use of the website (including your IP address) and the processing of this data by Google by downloading and installing a browser add-on (https://tools.google.com/dlpage/gaoptout?hl=de).
 Further information on data protection in connection with Google Analytics can be found in the Google Analytics Help (https://support.google.com/analytics/answer/6004245?hl=de).